 PRO TIP: As the Grand Palace is one of the most popular destinations in Bangkok, arrive early to beat the tourist crowds—and the heat!

 Stare up at the giant Reclining Buddha inside the Main Hall at Wat Pho

-Cross the river to visit theiIconic Wat Arun Complex
+Cross the river to visit the iconic Wat Arun complex

 Take a day cruise or dinner cruise on the Chao Phraya River

-Depending on the duration of your Thailand itinerary, you may have time to take a day trip.
-The day tours take you several dozen kilometres up and down the river, with a few options that take you to the nearby floating markets outside of the city.
+Depending on the duration of your Thailand itinerary, you may have time to take a long Chao Phraya River day trip.
+Riverboat day tours can take you several dozen kilometers up and down the river, including some that visit floating markets outside of the city.

 Lose yourself in the alleys of Chatuchak Weekend Market

 With malls and markets spread throughout the city, Bangkok is a fantastic place to go shopping.
 If your trip falls on a weekend, be sure to venture into the Chatuchak Weekend Market.
 Located in the suburb of Chatuchak, this massive market is a whirlwind of over 15,000 stalls spread across 35 acres.